Polystyrene Crown Molding Looks Great and Goes Up Without Nails

 Smooth Finish.
 Crisp Profiles.

-This new generation polystyrene is glass smooth.
+This new generation of polystyrene is glass smooth.
 Right out of the box it can be painted with one coat.
 Painting can be done after installation by masking the walls and ceiling, but I found it simpler to paint beforehand.
 The traditional crown details are sharp and clean.